gaborveres-planorama/teaching-materials/java-basics/3-arrays-collections-functions/README.md

-# Module 03: Day 2 - Array, Functions and Debugging
+# Module 03: #3 - Array, Functions and Debugging
 Expanding from the the primitive datatypes, computers also work with lists of data; one of the most basic is the *array*.
 An array offers a way to process a list of items, apply rules repeatedly and collect a series of results.
 We look at 1 and 2 dimensional arrays, and briefly touch on Lists (an alternative, related construct).

 As we are now conversant with the basic data types and flow, we introduce some tools that give us a way to figure out what is happening when a program runs and which we can use to find where a program does the __bad__ thing (that is to say, *does not do what we want it to do*).